 5.2 Machine Translation

-Machine translation (MT) has always been an important subfield of NLP starting with early attempts of translation from Russian to English during the second world war.
+Machine translation (MT) has always been an important subfield of NLP, starting with early attempts of translation from Russian to English during the Second World War.
 The goal of MT is to automatically translate text or speech from one language to another language.